 Through his thorough work and innovating ideas, Adam Smith has become a solid guide to a pressing dilemma of modern times, namely how to make a capitalist economy more humane and more meaningful.

 The Adam Smith chronology was designed with Office Timeline, a simple to use plugin for PowerPoint that enables the fast creation of impressive timelines, Gantt charts and other project visuals.
-The tools is available in two versions, Free and Plus, with the former intended for building and editing simple graphics, and the latter giving access to extra features such as data import, customization and update functions.
+The visual is free to copy and share, and can be easily updated or restyled using the free 14-day trial of the tool.

 Download the Adam Smith Timeline for PowerPoint here.